Dallas' 2021 Turtle Creek home tour will include exclusive Perot reception

 While the pandemic rules out any opportunity to personally troop through these fancy residences and check for dust atop the mantel, this year's tour does come with an exclusive reception inside the headquarters of the Perot Companies in Dallas.
 Details are below.

-There are five residences on the tour, with buildings and units as follows:
+There are six residences on the tour, with buildings and units as follows:

 - A contemporary unit at The Claridge, featuring an open modern atmosphere that accommodates the owners' furnishings and art collected during frequent worldwide travel